 The normal user in the ADB shell can go to the directory but it cannot list or access the contents present in the directory.

-To access the contents the user needs to switch to application user to u0_a125 as in Android, every application has its unique username.
+To access the contents, the user needs from switch to application user to u0_a125 as in Android, every application has a unique username.

 The impactful thing with debuggable is to launch activities through adb shell.